University of the Pacific Scholarships (2025–2026)

 These are Pacific’s premier, university-level competitive scholarships (think “flagship scholarships”) with extra steps beyond admission.
 They’re limited, selective, and go to students with standout academics and impact.

-Estimates*: GPA/test guidance is based on past recipient profiles and selectivity patterns; Pacific does not publish fixed cutoffs for flagship awards.
+Estimates*: GPA/test guidance is based on recent recipient profiles and selectivity; Pacific does not publish fixed cutoffs for flagship awards.

 Flagship Scholarship FAQs